ansible/ansible-documentation/docs/docsite/rst/community/development_process.rst

 For information on writing unit tests see the docs page on :ref:`Unit tests <testing_units>` and the existing unit tests at `test/units <https://github.com/ansible/ansible/tree/devel/test/units>`_.

-If you are not sure how to proceed with writing tests, ask for clarification in any of our :ref:`community channels. <communication>`
+If you are not sure how to proceed with writing tests, ask for clarification in any of our :ref:`community channels <communication>`.

 .. _backport_process: